blacklightpy/vaultofknowledge/🗃️ Unorganized/Religions/Hinduism/Hindu Denominations.md

 					- Raaga
 					- Dvesha
 					- Abhinivesha
+				- Types
+					- Pramaana (Knowing Correctly)
+						- Pratyaksha Pramaana Vritthi
+						- Anumaana Pramaana Vritthi
+						- Aagama / Shabda Pramaana Vritthi
+					- Viparyaya (Incorrect Knowledge)
+					- Vikalpa (Fantasy or Imagination)
+					- Nidra (Sleep)
+					- Smriti (Recollection or Memory)
+			- Chitta Vrithi Nirodha
+				- Vrittis cause Sukha (Pleasure), Dukha (Pain) and Moha (Desire)
+					- Sukha leads to Raaga
+					- Dukha leads to Dvesha
+					- Moha leads to Avidya (Lack of Knowledge)
+				- So Vrittis must be ceased
+				- When Chittha comes into contact with Vishayaas (objects), our mind begins to think of their associated Sankaaras (Traditions)
+				- These thoughts propel us into taking actions
+				- When we can't manifest those actions in the external world, they result into
 			- Chitta returns to Moola Prakriti (Basic Nature) in two circumstances
 				- By experiencing Bhoga (Indulgence) and Apavarga (Liberation), one returns to the normal state
 				- During Pralayavashtha (Destroyed / Uncreated State), the Chittha returns to Moola Prakriti, but when the Atma takes a new life form, Chittha manifests again